 Write down your specific schedule, how much you get done during the day, and at what time.
 Also, try to write down the time you spent procrastinating and resting.

-Once you have a clear view of how you realistically spend your day, you will be able to find your peak performance hours and those hours where you are most likely not to be doing anything.
+Once you have a clear view of how you realistically spend your day, you can find your peak performance hours and those hours where you will most likely not be doing anything.

 Peak performance occurs when you feel your best physically, emotionally, and cognitively.
 Depending on the person, this could be first thing in the morning after a cup of coffee, after having lunch, or even late at night.
 Figuring out when you do your best work will allow you to structure your day around it and have the necessary rest before your peak performance hours.

-Once you start to get a hold of how you spend your time, try categorizing it.
+Try categorizing it once you start to get a hold of how you spend your time.
 You can put it into two broad categories: “Controllable” and “Uncontrollable”.
 Controllable time is the time you manage on your own, it’s when you can decide where you do the tasks you are supposed to do.

 Uncontrollable is the time that might be controlled by a supervisor or manager, time spent in obligatory meetings or calls, and such.
 There’s not much we can do when something is uncontrollable, so my best advice is not to worry about it and do your best, but when you have control of your time, you have to try to optimize these chunks of time in the best way possible.
 How do you do that?